Jim Ratcliffe: Career

+After graduating, Ratcliffe worked at the oil firm BP but was fired after 3 days.
+The reason given for his dismissal was that he had eczema, which made him unfit to work around toxic chemicals.
+This was a medical condition that BP had overlooked prior to Ratcliffe joining.
+After leaving BP he took up a position as a trainee accountant at a pharmaceuticals company.

-Ratcliffe's first job was with oil giant Esso, but he decided to broaden his skills into finance by studying management accounting, taking an MSc in finance at London Business School from 1978 to 1980 (he donated £25m to the school in 2016).
+A few years later, Ratcliffe joined oil giant Esso.
+Between 1978 and 1980, Esso funded his MBA degree at the London Business School (he donated £25 million to the school in 2016).
+Ratcliffe went on to work for the fabric and chemicals producer Courtaulds, where he stayed until his mid-thirties.
 In 1989, he joined US private equity group Advent International.

 INEOS

 Ratcliffe was a co-founder of Inspec, which leased the former BP Chemicals site in Antwerp, Belgium.
 In 1998, Ratcliffe formed INEOS in Hampshire to buy-out Inspec and the freehold of the Antwerp site.

 From this small base, using high-yield debt to finance deals, Ratcliffe started buying unwanted operations from groups such as ICI and BP, selecting targets based on their potential to double their earnings over a five-year period.
-In 2006 INEOS bought BP's refining and petrochemical arm Innovene, giving INEOS refineries and plants in Scotland, Italy, Germany, France, Belgium, and Canada.
+In 2006, INEOS bought BP's refining and petrochemical arm Innovene, giving INEOS refineries and plants in Scotland, Italy, Germany, France, Belgium and Canada.

+The company acquired Norsk Hydro's polymers business in 2007, allowing INEOS to expand its presence in the European polymers market, particularly in polyvinyl chloride (PVC) production, significantly strengthening its market position.

-In April 2010, Ratcliffe moved INEOS's head office from Hampshire to Rolle, Switzerland, decreasing the amount of tax the company paid by £100m a year.
+In April 2010, Ratcliffe moved INEOS's head office from Hampshire to Rolle, Switzerland, cutting the amount of tax the company paid by £100 million a year.

 In 2015, Ratcliffe opened the UK headquarters of the chemicals and energy group in Knightsbridge, London, along with gas and oil trading, and other functions, saying he was "very cheerful about coming back to the UK".
-He was pleased with UK policy, London as a business base, and untroubled by the prospect of Brexit.
+He was pleased with UK policy and London as a business base, and untroubled by the prospect of Brexit.
 Full year 2015 EBITDA was €577 million compared to €253 million for 2014.

 In the Sunday Times Rich List 2018, he was named as the richest man in the UK, with a net worth of £21.05 billion.

 In February 2019, it was announced that INEOS would invest £1bn in the UK oil and chemical industries, to include an overhaul of the Forties pipeline system that is responsible for transporting a significant percentage of the UK's North Sea oil and gas.

-On 1 May 2019, Ratcliffe criticised the current government rules that say fracking in Britain must be suspended every time a 0.5 magnitude tremor is detected, which has led to a de facto ban on fracking:
+On 1 May 2019, Ratcliffe criticised the current government rules that say fracking in Britain must be suspended every time a 0.5 magnitude tremor is detected, which has led to a de facto ban on fracking, calling the government "pathetic".

-Sports ownership and sponsorship

-On 13 November 2017, Ratcliffe became the owner of FC Lausanne-Sport, a Swiss Super League football club.

-In 2018 Ratcliffe partnered with Ben Ainslie to form INEOS Team UK to compete for the 36th America's Cup in 2021 with Ratcliffe reportedly investing over £110 million in the project.